Beware the Itchy Situation with Underwire

 Did you know 90 percent of the breast's weight falls onto the band of a bra?

+No more red lines!!
+They are the worst.
 This leads to the red marks you might be experiencing.
 And the shape of the underwire can cut off the blood flow to your lymph nodes and increase toxin buildup in your body.
 This can lead to skin irritation and a high chance of skin infections as well as other horrible indirect effect such as breast cancer.